moviandev/gardener-ai/mobile/README.md

 1. Find your Local IP:
    - Mac: Run `ipconfig getifaddr en0` in the terminal (e.g., `192.168.1.15`).
-   - Windows: Run ipconfig.
+   - Windows: Run `ipconfig`.
-2. Configure Environment Variables: Create a .env file in the mobile/ root and add your IP:
+2. Configure Environment Variables: Create a `.env` file in the mobile/ root and add your IP:

 ```Code Snippet
 # Replace 192.168.x.x with your actual IP